pemb/siphash/README.md

 described in the original paper by Jean-Philippe Aumasson and Daniel
 J. Bernstein.

-The implementation is validated against the test values provided in the paper.
+The implementation is validated against the test values provided in the paper and the C reference implementation.

 This implementation provides SipHash-c-2c, with the default of SipHash-2-4.